 What is the Tenant Protection Act

-The Tenant Protection Act (Assembly Bill 1482) takes effect January 1, 2019 providing unprecedented new protections for a majority of California renters.
+The Tenant Protection Act (Assembly Bill 1482) took effect January 1, 2020 providing unprecedented new protections for a majority of California renters.
 The law was sponsored by a broad coalition of tenant advocates across the state.

 - Renters are protected against unfair rent increases.

 Under the Tenant Protection Act, eligible renters are protected from unjust evictions.
 This means your landlord must have a valid reason for evicting you as outlined below.

 - Breach of a material term of a lease that continues after a written notice of the right to cure.
 The written notice must provide at least three days to cure.
 If the tenant does not cure, then a non-curable notice of termination may be served.